GenomicsAotearoa/long-read-assembly/docs/pages/day3a_assembly_qc.md

          # bubbles: 8
          # circular segments: 11
          ```
-??? clipboard-question "What's the `--discover-paths` flag for ?"
+??? clipboard-question "What's the `--discover-paths` flag for?"

     gfastats tries to clearly distinguish contigs from segments, so it will not pick up on contigs in a GFA without paths defined.
 To get the contig stats as well as graph stats from these GFAs, you'll need to add the `--discover-paths` flag.